aaronpinero/carousel/README.md

 The script generates an unordered HTML list, appended to the container element.
 The first list item is the previous button.
 The last list item is the next button.
 In between are 'dots' indicating how many steps (sets of 1 or more items) are in the ribbon.
 The script assigns event handlers to each list item step back, step forward, or skip to a specific step as appropriate.

-No style is applied to the carousel through the JavaScript.
-It is up to you to provide all of the necessary styling.
+A few styles are applied to the carousel (via classes when the carousel is created) to create the bare minimum of carousel behavior.
+The rest of the styles are up to you.